Question - Should e-learning courses have progress bars?

 Our customers (employers, college administration) send out an email introducing us and letting their participants know that we are providing an online course and communicating any other requirements (deadline, incentives, etc.) All participants who put in the effort of opening this email and clicking a link in it to register for the course are acknowledged with an 8% progress.
 Several factors are taken into considering to come up with this number, which include drop-off/engagement rates and obviously the high degree of importance of these initial steps.

 Acknowledging Cognitive Load

-> Participants are then presented with course content.
+Participants are then presented with course content.
 We know that they will be doing an assessment of cognitive load and deciding whether they should participate in the course now or come back “tomorrow”.
-For this main part of the learning process, we show a distraction free progress bar at the top which visually (not numerically) communicates where the participants is.
+For this main part of the learning process, we show a distraction-free progress bar at the top which visually (not numerically) communicates where the participants are.
 You are looking at the first page of the course in the image below, the 8% starting progress carries over visually.

-> Visual vs. Numeric Progress Bar
+Visual vs. Numeric Progress Bar

 We opted for a visual progress bar (as opposed to numeric) in the actual content pages.
 We believe it matters a lot less whether the progress is 45% or 55%, it is “half-way”.
 And this rounding is perfectly communicated via a green bar that fills from left to right as the participant makes progress through the course pages.
 On the dashboard, however, both visual and numerical versions are displayed.